UltraVSR: Achieving Ultra-Realistic Video Super-Resolution with Efficient One-Step Diffusion Space: Experiments

 \subsubsection{Qualitative Comparison.}

 To further assess the effectiveness of the proposed UltraVSR, we present qualitative comparisons on both synthetic datasets (SPMCS~\cite{yi2019progressive} and YouHQ40~\cite{zhou2024upscale} in Fig.~\ref{fig:compare}) and real-world dataset (VideoLQ~\cite{chan2022investigating} in Fig.~\ref{fig:comparereal}).
 On synthetic videos, it can be observed that the competing approaches struggle to reconstruct accurate texture (e.g., the results of Upscale-A-Video~\cite{zhou2024upscale} and STAR~\cite{xie2025star} in the first row) and blurriness (e.g., the results of RealViformer~\cite{zhang2024realviformer} and the result of Upscale-A-Video~\cite{zhou2024upscale} in the second row).
 In addition, MGLD-VSR~\cite{shi2024motion} introduces color artifacts in the reconstructed frames.
 In contrast, our UltraVSR excels in restoring lost textures and structures under complex degradation scenarios, such as the outlines of statues and animal fur.
-On real-world videos, UltraVSR generates high-quality texture information that surpasses those of competing approaches.
-For instance, in sequence 004, UltraVSR not only recovers clear and realistic facial expressions but also reconstructs plausible exterior structure of the surrounding brick wall.
-In sequence 039, UltraVSR successfully restores intricate architectural details and decorations, demonstrating its strong robustness and generalization ability under challenging degradation scenarios.
+On real-world videos, UltraVSR demonstrates superior texture reconstruction capabilities compared to competing approaches.
+For instance, in sequence 004, it not only recovers clear and realistic facial expressions but also faithfully reconstructs the structural details of the surrounding brick wall.
+In sequence 039, UltraVSR successfully restores intricate architectural details and decorations, demonstrating its robustness and generalization ability under challenging degradation scenarios.
 More comparisons can be found in the supplementary materials.